fromtheoutfit/responsive_faux_table/README.md

 A responsive "table" that's not really a table, but it almost looks like one!

-* todo: describe things a bit more
+*todo: describe things a bit more*

----

 ## Demo

 [http://fromtheoutfit.github.io/responsive_faux_table/](http://fromtheoutfit.github.io/responsive_faux_table/)

----

 ## Current Browser Support